ionbus/ionbus_fast_persist/collection_fast_persist.md

 **Note**: Lock files are automatically removed on clean shutdown via the `close()` method.
 Always call `close()` when your application exits normally, or use a context manager to ensure cleanup.

+## Limitations

+- All data must fit in memory (lazy-loaded collections)
+- Single-node only (no distributed support)
+- Key/collection/item hierarchy access only (no complex queries on cached data)
+- Dictionary/JSON values only
+- **Automatic datetime conversion**: ISO datetime strings in user data are automatically converted to timezone-aware `datetime.datetime` objects in memory.
+If you need to preserve datetime values as strings, wrap them in a different structure or use a non-ISO format

 ## Testing

 ### Basic Functional Test